hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean-one-click.rst

 ~~~~~~~~~~~~~~~

 Once Hasura GraphQL Engine One-Click Droplet is ready, you can visit the Droplet
-IP to open Hasura console, where you can create tables, explore GraphQL APIs
+IP to open the Hasura console, where you can create tables, explore GraphQL APIs
 etc. Note that it might take 1 or 2 minutes for everything to start running.

 The Hasura console will be at: